 To provide a means for evaluating seasonal spectral variability, daily-averaged spectra were processed into monthly averages (Figure 12) and plotted so that months could be compared.
-Incomplete days have been removed from the analysis, incomplete months were not.
-Partial months include an asterisk () in the color legend (Figure 12).
-Long-term spectrograms were generated using daily-averaged spectra (Figure 13).
+Incomplete days have been removed from the analysis; incomplete months were not.
+Partial months include an asterisk (\) in the color legend (Figure 12).
+A long-term spectrogram was generated using daily-averaged spectra (Figure 13).